Zoran Đorđević (director): Biography

-Đorđević graduated from the Documentary Film department at FAMU, Film and TV School of the Academy of Arts in Prague.
+Đorđević was born on 7 November 1962 in Valjevo, SR Serbia, Yugoslavia. Đorđević graduated from the Documentary Film department at FAMU, Film and TV School of the Academy of Arts in Prague.

-Đorđević has made more than twenty films in Yugoslavia / Serbia, Czech Republic, Brazil, Angola, and other countries.
+Đorđević has made more than twenty films in Yugoslavia, Serbia, Czech Republic, Brazil, Angola, and other countries.
 Among other things, he is a laureate of the Yugoslav Documentary and Short Film Festival (today's Martovski festival) for the films Prayer for Dead Souls, Odyssey, and Cheers.

-From the second half of the 1990s Đorđević lived and worked mostly in Brazil, where his films are regularly shown at festivals.
+From the second half of the 1990s, Đorđević lived and worked mostly in Brazil, where his films are regularly shown at festivals.

 In addition to film and theater making, he is also engaged with film and photographic pedagogy - at lectures for the Film Foundation in São José dos Campos, as well as other workshops and courses.